Kirillov-Reshetikhin crystals $B^{7,s}$ for type $E_7^{(1)}$: Introduction

 KR crystals are connected with mathematical physics.
 For instance, tensor products of KR modules are used to describe certain vertex models and are related with Heisenberg spin chains by the $X=M$ conjecture of~\cite{HKOTY99,HKOTT02}.
 The $X=M$ conjecture implies a fermionic formula for the graded characters of a tensor product of KR crystals; see~\cite{OSS18,Scrimshaw17} for recent progress.
 Furthermore, tensor products of KR crystals describe the dynamics of soliton cellular automata, a generalization of the Takehashi--Satsuma box-ball system (which is an ultradiscrete version of the Korteweg--de Vries (KdV) equation).
 We refer the reader to~\cite{IKT12,LS17} for more details.
 Another important (conjectural) property of KR crystals is that they are perfect~\cite{FOS10,KKMMNN91,KKMMNN92,KMOY07,Yamane98}, a technical condition that allows highest weight crystals to be modeled using a semi-infinite tensor product known as the Kyoto path model~\cite{KKMMNN92}.

 In this note, we give a combinatorial model for the KR crystal $B^{7,s}$ in type $E_7^{(1)}$, where $7$ is the unique node in the orbit of $0$ in the Dynkin diagram (see Figure~\ref{fig:Dynkin} below).
 We achieve this by considering the (Levi) decomposition of the classical (type $E_7$) highest weight crystal $B(s\clfw_7)$ into $A_6$ highest weight crystals, which is multiplicity free.
 From this, we reconstruct the $A_7$ decomposition of $B^{7,s}$ since $B^{7,s} \iso B(s\clfw_7)$ as $E_7$ crystals and the decomposition of $A_7$ highest weight crystals into $A_6$ crystals is multiplicity free.
 We note that the KR crystal $B^{7,s}$ exists since $7$ is a minuscule node, so $B^{7,s}$ is irreducible as a classical crystal.
+The novelty of our approach is doing a further Levi decomposition and reconstructing the affine action to a type $A_7$ crystal rather than through the classical decomposition.
+We then given an explicit description of the combinatorial $R$-matrix $R \colon B^{7,s} \otimes B^{7,s'} \to B^{7,s'} \otimes B^{7,s}$.
+We note that the local energy function is given by~\cite[Thm.~7.5]{Scrimshaw17}.

-As a potential application of our results, we could construct the combinatorial $R$-matrix $R \colon B^{7,s} \otimes B^{7,1} \to B^{7,1} \otimes B^{7,s}$.
-Then this can be used to study the soliton cellular automata of $B^{7,1}$ using different techniques from~\cite{LS18}.
-Moreover, our results could potentially be used to show that $B^{7,s}$ is a perfect crystal of level $s$.
+As a potential application of our results, the combinatorial $R$-matrix allows us to study soliton cellular automata of $B^{7,1}$ using different techniques from~\cite{LS18}.
+Moreover, our results could potentially be used to show that $B^{7,s}$ is a perfect crystal of level~$s$.

 This paper is organized as follows.
 In Section~\ref{sec:background}, we give the necessary background.
 In Section~\ref{sec:results}, we give our main results.
 In Section~\ref{sec:conjectures}, we give a conjecture about the decomposition of $B^{1,s}$ into $A_7$ crystals in an effort to prove~\cite[Conj.~3.26]{JS10}.